Use this link to access our Trail Finder app.

 Parking: There are parking facilities at all of the athletic field locations.

 Description: Falmouth Community Park, 160 acres in size, includes an active farm, open fields, forests, multi-purpose fields, running fields, and two ball fields.
 There is a family cemetery on the property that dates to 1856.
+The trail system is part of the Cross Falmouth trail corridor and provides connections to Town Forest and River Point.

 Natural Features: You will travel through open fields and mature forests crossing streams that feature a small cascading waterfall in the spring of the year.
 A wide variety of plants and animals can be found in the park.
 Click here for photos of some of these natural features.